badimirzai/robotics-verifier-cli/README.md

 # RoboStack CLI

-A deterministic verifier and part-evaluation tool for early-stage robotics Bill of Materials (BOMs).
+A **deterministic verifier** for early-stage robotics Bills of Materials (BOMs).

-RoboStack helps you catch **electrical and control-level incompatibilities before you buy parts**.
+RoboStack helps you catch electrical (and a few basic integration) incompatibilities **before you buy parts**.
 It is intentionally strict, explainable, and automation-friendly.

-This is **not** a parts marketplace, optimizer, or AI recommender.
+This is **not** a parts marketplace or optimizer.
-It is a verifier first, a decision-support tool second.

-RoboStack is designed as an **open core**, with a stable foundation intended to support future extensions and services.
+RoboStack enforces deterministic, explainable checks before any ranking or recommendation is considered.

 ---

+## Status

+**Alpha.** Rules and the YAML schema may change.
+If you rely on this tool, pin a commit.

+---

 ## Why this exists

-Most robotics failures happen *before* firmware is written:
+Most robotics failures happen before firmware is written:

 - Wrong motor driver voltage range
-- Undersized current limits vs stall current
+- Undersized current limits vs motor stall current
 - Logic-level mismatches between MCU, rails, and drivers
 - Silent assumptions hidden in datasheets